 This approach has proved successful in response to family violence and institutional child abuse in Australia.
 Sadly elder abuse is still largely hidden.

 As our population ages, the number of people affected by elder abuse will increase, so it’s more important than ever that we raise awareness and challenge negative attitudes towards ageing.

 Older people don’t have to put up with abuse and have the right to live with dignity and safety.

-World Elder Abuse Awareness Day activities are supported by the Tasmanian Government, the City of Launceston, the City of Hobart and Mathers House.
+World Elder Abuse Awareness Day activities in 2018 were supported by the Tasmanian Government, the City of Launceston, the City of Hobart and Mathers House.